Nivash764/Nivash764/README.md

 ## Technologies & Skills 🛠️

--Frontend**: JSP, JDBC, HTML, CSS, Angular
+**Frontend**: JSP, JDBC, HTML, CSS, Angular

--Backend**: Java, Spring MVC, Spring Security using JWT, Spring Boot, Spring Data JPA , Hibernate,
+**Backend**: Java, Spring MVC, Spring Security using JWT, Spring Boot, Spring Data JPA , Hibernate,

--Database**: MySQL
+**Database**: MySQL

--Tools**: Maven, Postman, SonarQube, RabbitMQ
+**Tools**: Maven, Postman, SonarQube, RabbitMQ

 ## Interests 🤝

 - Excited to work on creative projects.
 - Passionate about learning and exploring new technologies.
--Open to engaging in technical discussions and knowledge sharing.
+- Open to engaging in technical discussions and knowledge sharing.
 - Keen to stay updated with the latest advancements and best practices in the field.

 ## Contact 📫